rexovolt/react-native-markdown-display/README.md

 It is a React Native markdown renderer done right.
 This is __not__ a web-view markdown renderer but a renderer that uses native components for all its elements.
 These components can be overwritten and styled as needed.

-NOTE: this fork is for use by [RVMob](https://github.com/revoltchat/rvmob) and is more focused on Revolt/Upryzing's version of markdown than on CommonMark - **incompatibilities are certain!**
+NOTE: this fork is for use by [Clerotri](https://github.com/upryzing/clerotri) and is more focused on Revolt/Upryzing's version of markdown than on CommonMark - **incompatibilities are certain!** It also requires [Unistyles](https://unistyl.es).

 ### Install